marcrobledo/RomPatcher.js/README.md

 # Rom Patcher JS
-A ROM patcher made in HTML5.
+A ROM patcher made in HTML5 and built with [Tauri](https://tauri.app/).

 **Features:**
 * Supported formats: